Welcome to the openGUTS information pages

 EFSA opinion on TKTD models.

-real error found.
-The IT calculations use a
+in v1.0.
+The IT calculations use a shortcut

-shortcut that does not work in all cases.
-This error will
+that does not work in all cases.
+This error will affect IT calibrations

-when the exposure scenario is specified with a crude
+scenario is specified with a crude resolution (the hourly

-resolution (the hourly resolution of FOCUS profiles will
+resolution of FOCUS profiles will lead to negligible

 openGUTS standalone Windows executable